 Learn how to unlock significant opportunities for adding value and growth by innovating with your existing products, customers, and markets.
 Implement a process for business model innovation that can be used repeatedly throughout your organization.

+This program will provide participants with a rigorous framework both to evaluate investment opportunities and to manage a multi-stage investment process in an innovative firm.
 Learn how to evaluate venture capital investment opportunities and do due diligence that will uncover pitfalls and mitigate risk.